 - More information on these steps will be provided in the New RSO Consultation.

 - You will be able to register for a RSO 101 session after the New RSO Consultation.
-This session will be offered on the following dates and times for Summer C and Fall 2017:
+This session will be offered on the following dates and times for Fall 2017:

 There are TWO windows of opportunities for new organizations to complete the step(s) outlined in the Process section which are as follows this year: